designstyleguide/designstyleguide.github.io/imagery.md

 ---
 layout: page
-title: Color
+title: Imagery
-permalink: /color/
+permalink: /imagery/
 ---

-<p>The primary color will be used for highlighted elements like buttons or links, and black for copy.
-Secondary colors will be for things like </p>
+When you need an image to accompany some copy, Choose a primary or secondary color scheme and stick to it.

 <h2>Web</h2>